Bernadeth Atrinindarti

 Source: Mikkelsen, K., Anti-Tumor Effects of Vitamin B2, B6 and B9 in Promonocytic Lymphoma Cells.
 International Journal of Molecular Sciences.
 (2019)

-Another study observed that riboflavin showed a borderline positive interaction with lung cancer risk after intake of 1.30 mg per day.[17]
+Another study observed that riboflavin showed a borderline positive interaction with lung cancer risk after an intake of 1.30 mg per day.[17]

 Vitamin B2 and Parkinson’s disease

-Parkinson’s disease (PD) is a neurodegenerative condition that mainly affects motor function in a chronic and progressive process
+Parkinson’s disease (PD) is a neurodegenerative condition that mainly affects motor function in a chronic and progressive process.

 Some evidence suggests that riboflavin may have a neuroprotective role in PD patients.